gcgbarbosa/blog/content/blog/adk.md

   # Execute the agent and get the final response
   final_response = ""
-  async for event in self.runner.run_async(
+  async for event in runner.run_async(
       user_id=user_id,
       session_id=session_id,
       new_message=content,